PragyApurva/spell-check-using-ternary-search-tree/README.md

 ### Input
 Any sentence / paragraph
-Eg: hi this is a spelling checking progr
+* Eg: hi this is a spelling checking progr

 ### Output
-hi this is a spelling checking progr(underlined) (did you mean: program) If pressed exit the program will terminate
+hi this is a spelling checking progr(underlined) (did you mean: program)
+* If type "exit" the program will terminate

 ## Example